CSCfi/HPCS/README.md

 ### Server

 HPCS Server is an API, interfacing HPCS client with Vault and Spire.
 This section needs basic knowledge of [SPIFFE/SPIRE](https://spiffe.io/) and [HashiCorp Vault](https://www.vaultproject.io/).

 For k8s, we only consider `kubectl` and `ansible` as available tools and that `kubectl` can create pods.
 Vault roles, spire identities are created automatically.
+For development and demonstrative purposes we provide a `terraform` definition of a VM with an operational kubernetes cluster, for documentation and deployment instructions go [there](terraform).

 For docker-compose, we consider the Vault and the Spire Server as setup and the Spire-OIDC provider implemented to allow login to the vault using SVID identity.
 We also consider that proper roles are created in Vault to authorize HPCS Server to write roles and policies to the Vault, using a server SPIFFEID.